Chicago/opengrid/docs/OpenGrid API.md

 <li>HTTP 403 is returned when current user does not have appropriate permissions to access a requested resource.
 This error code is also returned when the authentication database is unavailable.
 </li>

 <li>HTTP 200 is returned for any successful request or any handled exceptions.
 To detect a failure, look for an error object.
-In case of failure, an error objectis returned with the format below:
+In case of failure, an error object is returned with the format below:
 </li></ul>

 <code>
-<<<<<<< HEAD
 &nbsp; {
 <br> &nbsp; &nbsp; “error”: {
 <br> &nbsp; &nbsp; &nbsp; &nbsp; “code”: “&lt;error code&gt;”